xwings-technologies/Xwings-API/ReadMe.md

 protocol over the internet.
 The purpose of this document is to provide the urls and the specification of the messages communicated through Web APIs.

+API document can also be found at https://www.xwings.io/api/

 ---
 ## API Files